gomathishankar28/ms4_bubbles/TESTING.md

 ## Known bugs and yet to be fixed

-1. On small and medium screens certain page of the website load only to half the creen initially and then expand to full screen after few seconds.
+1. On small and medium screens certain page of the website load only to half the screen initially and then expand to full screen after few seconds.
+I was told that this was due to delay in loading the css and images.
+Tried fixing it by minifying css and reducing the resolution of the images , but still , I see the issue remains.